simplec-dev/nativescript-toolbox/plugin/README.md

 # NativeScript Toolbox

+This fork removes 'prefs:root=' from ios.
+That string will cause apps to be rejected.

 A [NativeScript](https://nativescript.org/) module that is a composition of useful classes, tools and helpers.

 The module contains the following sub modules: